refgenie/refgenie/docs/README.md

 ## What makes refgenie better?

 1. **It provides a command-line interface to download individual resources**.
 Think of it as `GitHub` for reference genomes.
-You just type `refgenie pull -g hg38 -a bwa_index`.
+You just type `refgenie pull hg38/bwa_index`.

 2. **It's scripted**.
-In case you need resources *not* on the server, such as for a custom genome, you can `build` your own: `refgenie build -g custom_genome -a bowtie2_index`.
+In case you need resources *not* on the server, such as for a custom genome, you can `build` your own: `refgenie build custom_genome/bowtie2_index`.

 3. **It simplifies finding local asset locations**.
-When you need a path to an asset, you can `seek` it, making your pipelines portable across computing environments: `refgenie seek -g hg38 -a salmon_index`.
+When you need a path to an asset, you can `seek` it, making your pipelines portable across computing environments: `refgenie seek hg38/salmon_index`.

 4. **It includes a python API**.
 For tool developers, you use `cfg = refgenie.RefGenConf("genomes.yaml")` to get a python object with paths to any genome asset, *e.g.*, `cfg.get_asset("hg38", "kallisto_index")`.